martincostello/blog/source/2024-09-10-whats-new-for-openapi-with-dotnet-9.html.md

 With some reordering to how the properties are computed based on expense/likelihood of being different, a lot of the cost of these comparisons can be avoided and make things much faster in the majority of cases.

-I opened [a pull request][dotnet-aspnetcore-57208] to fix both of these issues, which once merged caused all of the identified method calls to drop out of the hot path for the profiler traces in the benchmarks 🔥.
+I opened [a pull request][dotnet-aspnetcore-57208] to address both of these items, which once merged caused all of the identified method calls to drop out of the hot path for the profiler traces in the benchmarks 🔥.

 #### Too Many Transformers 🤖